nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 $s_{belt}=\frac{2\ in}{second}$

-time to hit pedestal and return to resting position:
+Time required to hit pedestal and return to resting position:

 $t \le 2.5 \ second $

 $speed \ge 180\degree /2.5s$

-The servo chosen meets all above requirements.
+Therefore, the servo chosen meets all above requirements.